AndyObtiva/glimmer/README.markdown

 This allows you to call SWT Java classes from Ruby without mentioning package namespaces.

-For example, after imports, `org.eclipse.swt.graphics.Color` can be referred to by just `Color`
+For example, after imports, `org.eclipse.swt.graphics.Color` can be referenced by just `Color`

 ## Girb (Glimmer irb)